kkilobyte/ditch-cros/readme.md

 6. Not available for EOL devices.
 7. UEFI-only / no BIOS/CSM.
 8. Lots of AMD Stoneyridge devices do not currently have functional AltFw.
-9. Backlight is *currently* broken on AMD Cezanne devices.
+9. Backlight is broken on AMD Cezanne devices.
-10. Menus such as the boot splash, EDK2 UEFI settings, EFI shell, or GRUB appears to be in a 4:3 aspect ratio but then stretched to 16:9.
+10. Menus such as the boot splash, EDK2 UEFI settings, EFI shell, or GRUB are stretched and look kinda weird.
 ## RW_Legacy
 EVERY AltFw issue (except AltFw issue #7) PLUS
 1. Broken suspend (at least on `snappy`).